-- The fellowship period is June 2024-May 2025. - Fellows must be in residence in Syracuse for at least part of summer 2024.
-During this period, Fellows will work with museum staff and a graduate intern to develop their required materials.
-Fellows will receive an orientation to object-based teaching and research at the Museum as well as to developing exhibitions; practice in close-looking, leading object-based discussions, and developing strategies for active learning in museum spaces; and a hands-on opportunity to engage with topic-specific, course-relevant objects.
-Total Fellowship time commitment is approximately 60 hours. - The \$5,000 fellowship payment will be issued upon the museum's receipt of all required materials.
+- The fellowship period is June 2025-May 2026. - Fellows must be in residence in Syracuse for at least part of summer 2025.
+During this period, Fellows will work with museum staff to develop their required materials.
+Fellows will receive an orientation to object-based teaching and research at the Museum; practice in close-looking, leading object-based discussions, and developing strategies for active learning in museum spaces; and a hands-on opportunity to engage with topic-specific, course-relevant objects.
+Total Fellowship time commitment is approximately 50 hours. - The \$2,500 fellowship payment will be issued upon the museum's receipt of all required materials.
 Each Fellow will have a choice to receive the payment as a stipend or as a research subsidy.
 The fellowship payment is classified by the University as additional pay.
 Per University policy, additional pay is issued when required work is completed.
-Additional pay is subject to tax.

-• The program does not provide housing.
+Additional pay is subject to tax. - The program does not provide housing.